Get help finding a placement

 Does the placement need to be paid

 Placements are usually (but not always) paid and are assessed by the University as part of the programme of study.
+For any unpaid or low-paid placements, we take into consideration any expenses you'll be paid, living costs and personal savings.

 Please note that all students under the College of Business and Law must undertake a paid placement.